ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-n`, `--name`</dt>
-<dd>The name of the job definition to bind.
+<dd>The name of the job to bind.
 This value is required.
 </dd>
 <dt>`-si`, `--service-instance`</dt>
-<dd>The name of an existing {{site.data.keyword.cloud_notm}} service instance to bind to the job definition.
+<dd>The name of an existing {{site.data.keyword.cloud_notm}} service instance to bind to the job.
 This value is required.
 </dd>
 <dt>`-p`, `--prefix`</dt>
 <dd>A prefix for environment variables that are created for this service binding.
 Must contain only uppercase letters, numbers, and underscores (\_), and cannot start with a number.
 This value is optional.